Christoph16478/iq/iq_java.md

 **What are the steps associated with the servlet life cycle?**

-Answer: The following steps are associated with the servlet life cycle:
+The following steps are associated with the servlet life cycle:

-Loading of the servlet class.
+1. Loading of the servlet class.
-Instantiation of Servlet.
+2. Instantiation of Servlet.
-Execution of the init method.
+3. Execution of the init method.
-Request handling phase.
+4. Request handling phase.
 In this phase, service methods are called.
-Removal from the service phase.
+5. Removal from the service phase.
 In this phase, the destroy method is called.

 ----